 Notice also that the order of class parameters becomes important, since we can only derive instances for the last one.
-If the StateMonad class above were instead defined as then we would not have been able to derive an instance for the Parser type above.
+If the StateMonad class above were instead defined as class StateMonad m s | m -> s where ...

+then we would not have been able to derive an instance for the Parser type above.
 We hypothesise that multi-parameter classes usually have one "main" parameter for which deriving new instances is most interesting.